 "Nothing.
 What's for breakfast?"

-“I don’t know.
-We’ll get dressed and then go downstairs, okay?”
+"I don't know.
+How about we get dressed and go find out?"

 When we got downstairs Malachi and Uncle M were already waiting for us, a huge breakfast spread out on the table in front of them.

-“Please help yourselves.
-I know that the breakfast you were given yesterday wasn’t exactly the best because you were in a hurry, but I hope to rectify that today.
-Dig in.”
-I glanced at Malachi before pouring myself a small bowl of cereal, ignoring the impressive array of foods in front of me.
-“So, how did you sleep?”
+"Please help yourselves.
+I know that the breakfast you were given yesterday wasn't exactly the best but I hope to rectify that today.
+Dig in."
+I glanced at Malachi before pouring myself a small bowl of cereal, ignoring the impressive array of other foods in front of me.
+"So, how did you sleep?"

 "Fine, thank you," replied Adi, smiling sweetly.
 "What about you?"

 "I don't sleep, little one," said Uncle M. "I am an incubus."

 "Mummy used to talk about them sometimes," said Adi.
 "What are they?"

 "Incubi are the males of our species and succubi are the females.
 We are creatures of the night, mainly, and most are allied with Dark.
 We need the energy of Mortals to survive, like you need food and water, and most, especially those who have chosen to work with Dark, choose to take life energy in the form of blood.
 Others, however, live on other forms of energy, such as spiritual energy or chance energy."
 I noticed that he didn't mention the fact that as well as blood many incubi and succubi also fed on sexual energy.
 Surprise surprise.